arshads96/url-shortening-service/README.md

     2. Redirect to long url using short code ("/{shortCode}")
     3. Management ports for metrics ("/metrics/top-shortened-domains")
     4. Use the postman collection present in code for accessing the apis ("url-shortening-service.postman_collection.json")

+endpoints.yaml file is present in src/main/resources/apis folder.
+Can be used for reading the REST contracts.

 Ports: